How up-to-date is your fleets’ defect reporting process?

 Make inspections a priority

-Detailed records of inspections and issues that they address can be helpful in developing and revising more effective procedures on an ongoing basis.
+Detailed records of inspections and issues they address can be helpful in developing and revising more effective procedures on an ongoing basis.

 Ensure compliance with regulatory and legal requirements